 It finally happened.
 After a few months of hovering over the policy pause button, the Federal Reserve officially halted interest rate hikes.
-For the first time in 10 quarters, no monetary tightening was announced.
+For the first time in 10 quarters, no measure to further tighten monetary policy was announced.

-The Fed’s recalibration was caused by significant equity volatility at the end of 2018 and more modest inflation have prompted.
+Significant equity volatility at the end of 2018 and more modest inflation have prompted the Fed’s recalibration.
 Holding the federal funds target rate range to 2.25%–2.50% reflects this new perspective.
 The Fed also indicated greater pragmatism around its effort to shrink its balance sheet: It will begin to taper its asset reduction in May and cease its unwind entirely by the end of September.

 Crucially, the Fed’s estimate of future rate hikes — the closely watched “dot plot” — has changed to indicate zero rate hikes for 2019, down from the two estimated in December’s projections.
 This was in line with market expectations.

 So far, markets seem to have had a positive initial reaction to the announcement.
 But what does the Fed’s recalibration mean for investors over the longer term?
 Three American Funds portfolio managers offer their perspectives.

 Ritchie Tuazon, portfolio manager, American Funds Inflation Linked Bond Fund® and American Funds Strategic Bond FundSM